Pattest/Edutainment/Readme.md

 Second challenge project of [100 Days of SwiftUI](https://www.hackingwithswift.com/100/swiftui)

-In this project what is the animal in the displayed image
+In this project you have to found what is the animal displayed in the image

 ## Development guidelines